Skip to main content

 -f, --from-file <path>Load a JSON or YAML payload from a file or - for stdin.

---explain-errorsPrint structured error output (tool family, request ID, hint).
+--explain-errorsPrint structured error output (error code, HTTP status, request ID, validation details).

 Playgrounds